gruppe-i-co-design/paper/paper.md

 # Discussion

-Through our exploration, we managed to get all three algoritms working in both hardware and software, and has
+Through our exploration, we managed to get all three algoritms working in both hardware and software.
+Further we also found some clear distinctions between algorithms in terms of complexity, speed, size and parallelization.
+We will now discuss and compare the different

 # Conclusion